American librarianship and human rights: Progressive librarianship and homelessness

 Many libraries, however, believe that "A central feature of public librarianship in the United States is that librarians have worked to develop a climate of openness by defining library policies to create an institution where all are welcome."
 Libraries are a part of the local community, and many have found ways to serve their communities.
 Many homeless and mentally ill individuals "come to the library for all sorts of reasons: to seek warmth and shelter, to use the restroom, to access the Internet, to meet friends and, yes, even to read books and newspapers.
 Many homeless individuals may also visit the library to apply for government assistance such as food, housing and other services available to them.
 One librarian estimates that about half of the library's regular patrons are either mentally ill or homeless."
-In light of these beliefs, especially since the start of the COVID19 pandemic, public libraries around the United States have begun offering services and implementing programs that are directly aimed at helping homeless patrons.
+In light of these beliefs, especially since the start of the COVID-19 pandemic, public libraries around the United States have begun offering services and implementing programs that are directly aimed at helping homeless patrons.
 Public libraries in Denver, San Francisco, Chicago, Minneapolis, and Washington, D.C. have hired social workers who assist homeless patrons by establishing personal relationships with them and guiding them to find the help they need.
 The Kansas City Public Library holds a "Coffee and Conversations" program for homeless people every month in order to facilitate community among the city's homeless and to provide them with resources with which they might have difficulty connecting otherwise, such as legal advice.
 Offering these types of services and programs to homeless patrons gives librarians a way to proactively help instead of simply being "reactionary" to the homeless population's presence in their libraries.

 The American Library Association has been active in helping libraries become more welcoming to homeless patrons.
 In 1990, they "implemented a policy on library services for the poor."
 The goal of the program was to "make sure libraries were open to [the poor] and to work on understanding poverty in the hopes of possibly finding out how to end it."
-The American Library Association maintains a web-based toolkit with resources and policy guidelines to help librarians provide services for people who are experiencing homelessness or poverty.